Gmugra/net.cactusthorn.config/README.md

 2. If method return type is `Optional` ->  method will return `Optional.empty()`

 3. If method return type is not `Optional`, but the method do annotated with `@Default` -> method will return converted to return type default value.

+4. If method return type is List, Set, SortedSet, Map, SortedMap -> method will return empty collection or map.

 FYI: The `@Default` annotation can't be used with a method that returns `Optional`.